Data Bureau (Singapore) will never ask you to transfer money or disclose banking log-in details over a phone call.

 Resources

-Reference materials, publications, and tools to help you understand Data Bureau's certification process and Singapore's trust landscape.
+Reference materials, publications, and tools to help you understand Data Bureau (Singapore)'s certification process and Singapore's trust landscape.

 Section 1